CFSAN-Biostatistics/jobrunner/docs/usage.rst

 ========

-The ``jobrunner`` package is a Python API providing an abstraction layer to run jobs on HPC clusters using Grid Engine, Torque, or on the local computer.
+The ``jobrunner`` package is a Python API providing an abstraction layer to run jobs on HPC clusters using Grid Engine, SLURM, Torque, or on the local computer.

 When using ``jobrunner``, you do not need to execute ``qsub`` explicitly, the ``jobrunner`` package automatically builds and executes the correct ``qsub`` command for you.